-- Outpatient mental health and substance abuse individual or group therapy office visits as long as you get them from Carelon Behavioral Health network providers.
-The therapist will request prior approval for any tests or treatment. - Eye wear and routine eye exams as long as you get them from EyeMed network providers. - Hearing aids and hearing aid evaluations as long as you get them from NationsBenefits network providers. - Home health support services as long as you get them from Papa Pals. - 24/7 nurse advice as long as you get it from Carenet Health. - Non-emergency transportation as long as you arrange it through RoundTrip. - Advance care planning as long as you get it from Vital Decisions. - Using your Smart Wallet flex card benefits as long as you follow the card rules. - Supplemental preventive and comprehensive dental services as long as you get them from a DentaQuest network provider.
+- Specialist office visits as long as you go to a network provider.
+The specialist will request prior approval for any tests or treatment such as specialized diagnostic tests, therapy, or outpatient surgery - Preventive care as long as you get it from network providers - Outpatient mental health and substance abuse individual or group therapy office visits as long as you get them from Carelon Behavioral Health network providers.
+The therapist will request prior approval for any tests or treatment - Eye wear and routine eye exams as long as you get them from EyeMed network providers - Hearing aids and hearing aid evaluations as long as you get them from NationsBenefits network providers - Home health support services as long as you get them from Papa Pals - 24/7 nurse advice as long as you get it from Carenet Health - Non-emergency transportation as long as you arrange it through RoundTrip - Advance care planning as long as you get it from Vital Decisions - Using your Smart Wallet Benefit as long as you follow the card rules - Supplemental preventive and comprehensive dental services as long as you get them from a DentaQuest network provider